wizards-of-lua/wizards-of-lua/docs/introduction.md

 But changing the world by adding (or removing) blocks is not the only thing you can do with Lua.
-To find out what can be done just have a look at the [Lua Spell Book Library](spellbooklibrary.md).
+To find out what can be done just have a look at the [Lua Spell Book Library](/spellbooklibrary) or have a look into the [tutorials](/tutorials.html)